jameswdelancey/cosmos/README.md

 # cosmos
 Minimal distributed configuration management in python

-> Total work in progress.
-Check back in a week for a minimal running version.
+Evolving from a port of aviary.sh.

+> Minimal version is working for Windows machines at this moment.
+Check back for updates for working with linux machines.